Samsung Messages Keeps Stopping? 10 Fixes That Work

 Is “Samsung Messages keeps stopping” a virus?

 No. It’s a built-in Galaxy app, and the message just means it crashed.
-Clearing the cache and updating the app resolves it — no antivirus needed.
+Clearing the cache and updating the app resolves it without any antivirus needed.

 Will switching to Google Messages lose my old texts?

-No. When you set Google Messages as your default SMS app, it reads your existing SMS/MMS on the phone.
+No. When you set Google Messages as your default SMS app, it reads your existing SMS and MMS on the phone.
 It’s a safe switch, and you can change back if you prefer.

 How do I back up my Samsung texts before clearing data?